LIS5411 - Introduction to Information Policy

 https://arstechnica.com/tech-policy/2022/08/man-who-built-isp-instead-of-paying-comcast-50k-expands-to-hundreds-of-homes/

-Week 2 - Intro to Info Policy
+Week 1 - Intro

 The Econ I'm (not) talking about